episode 142 | Sep 13, 2022 | 46min

 The Problem with Developmental Models

+Lately various voices have been raised in critique of adult development models, and the way coaches implement them in their work with clients.
 In this conversation with management consultant and researcher Dave Snowden we explore some of the fundamental issues with models of adult development, how more fluid stories of self can be more constructive in facilitating change and Dave’s complexity science-based approach to coaching.

 In this podcast we talk about: